-While hydraulic hose is flexible, it does have mechanical properties that limit its flexibility because of the steel wire reinforcement.
-One way to reduce mechanical strain is avoiding hose twist.
+While the hydraulic hose is flexible, it does have mechanical properties that limit its flexibility because of the steel wire reinforcement.
+One way to reduce mechanical strain is by avoiding hose twist.
 The continuous label/writing on the side of the hose is called the “lay line.”
 When you install the hose, look at the lay line.
-If it appears like a stripe on a candy cane, then hose was twisted during installation.
+If it appears like a stripe on a candy cane, then the hose was twisted during installation.
 Loosen the ends and tighten again using two wrenches or “double wrenching”; one to hold the hose from twisting and the other to tighten the connection.

 The next routing rule is also focused on preventing hose twist.
-Simply stated, you want to limit the bending motion of the hose to a single dimensional “plane”.
+Simply stated, you want to limit the bending motion of the hose to a single-dimensional “plane”.
 Think of it this way: a hose that is bending left to right is moving in a single plane or dimension, as would a hose that only moves up and down or only forward and backward.
 Any combination of left/right, forward/backward, and up/down movement represents 2 planes of motion and all three represent 3 planes of movement.
-Multiple planes of motion is called a compound bend” and this can cause the hose to twist, because the hose ends are fixed and held tight.
+Multiple planes of motion are called a compound bend” and this can cause the hose to twist because the hose ends are fixed and held tight.
 This routing rule is to limit hose motion to a single plane; however, if your application requires hose movement to cross multiple planes, ask your ParkerStore professional for a recommendation.